Snapcart raises $10M to shed light on consumer spending in emerging markets

 “You can extract information, that’s quite standard, but when you extract the receipt you need to ensure you have the right fields in order to extract information and turn it into insights,” he explained.
 “The description of products differs from retailer to retailer, for example, so we need tech to decipher what is written on the receipt.”

-Royono said 80 percent of Snapcart’s now-80 staff are non-sales and, while that means it is maximizing headcount for product development, he acknowledged that more salespeople are necessary to pick up new clients and double down on up-sell with existing clients, too.
+Royono said 80 percent of Snapcart’s now-80 staffers are non-sales and, while that means it is maximizing headcount for product development, he acknowledged that more salespeople are necessary to pick up new clients and double down on up-sell with existing clients, too.

 “We’re dealing with elephants,” he said of the large corporates Snapcart serves and their long sales cycles.
 “There are maybe 30 companies that contribute 80 percent of sales globally.”

-The plus-side of that is of course that these clients tend to be loyal, and there are opportunities to expand into new markets with their support.
+The plus-side of that is, of course, that these clients tend to be loyal, and there are opportunities to expand into new markets with their support.
 Royono revealed that demand from clients might allow Snapcart to offset the cost of early pilots in new markets by sharing some costs and landing pre-sales deals, too.

 Snapcart is about to hit the switch on a dozen new markets at this point, however.